Take a brief look at impact craters.

 (simple) craters are bowl shaped,

-In large (complex) craters, the floor collapses upward to form a flat basin with a central peak or ring.
+In large (complex) craters, the floor collapses upward to form a flat basin with a central peak.

 Numerical modelling shows that the larger the impact, the more mantle is uplifted under the center and ringed by a slight depression.
 Uplift in the center of the Shock Dynamics crater is quite large (map). -- Christeson, Gail L., Gareth S. Collins, Joanna V. Morgan, Sean P.S.
 Gulick, Penny J. Barton, Michael R. Warner.
 2009.
 Mantle deformation beneath the Chicxulub impact crater.
 Earth and Planetary Science Letters, Vol. 284, pp. 249-257.

 such as this ray pattern from the Moon crater Proclus

 In this cross-section of the Earth's surface, continental crust (brown) rests upon the original oceanic crust (gray), with the upper mantle (red) below it.
 Normally, meteorites do not penetrate very deeply into continental crust, which averages 33 km in thickness.
 Consequently, almost all of the impact energy is dissipated up and away, leaving a shallow crater in the continental crust.